Gary (The Bear episode)

 Richie and Mikey joke and banter with playful insults while they listen to the former's Tunes 4 Gary mixtape CD of travel songs.
 When they arrive, the recipient is not ready and they decide to spend the next couple of hours having fun.
 They stop by a hot dog restaurant and chat with the owner, play basketball with the locals, and come up with names for Tiff's baby, settling on Eva after a woman Mikey met.
 At one point Mikey says he got "a cue," gets out of the truck, walks halfway down the block and then comes back, all while Richie is on the phone with Tiff, who is reporting symptoms suggesting she may be in labor or pre-labor.

 Richie insists on going into a bar after believing it is "a sign", but Mikey refuses.
 He is ultimately coaxed into entering by a woman named Sherri.
-Richie regales numerous stories and has fun with bar games, while Mikey makes a connection with Sherri by playing true or false.
-Mikey eventually opens up about how his mental health has been affected by his mother, Donna, and relates how she once snapped at him for no reason.
+Richie regales the group with numerous stories and has fun with bar games, while Mikey makes a connection with Sherri by playing true or false.
+Mikey eventually opens up about how his mental health has been affected by his mother, Donna, and relates how she would go from meticulously planning his days to then snapping at him one day for asking what her plans were.

 Realizing that it is nearly time, and wanting to get back to Tiff as soon as possible, Richie discovers that Mikey's phone is dead, and urges Mikey that they need to go.
 Before doing so, Mikey gives a speech to the bar goers about Richie being a father and congratulating him, but it quickly becomes insulting with Mikey insisting that Richie is a coward and will abandon his daughter.
 Richie slaps Mikey as they quietly leave to go deliver the box, revealed to contain plastic pump impellers (they rotate).